Optimal Layout Synthesis for Deep Quantum Circuits on NISQ Processors with 100+ Qubits: Preliminaries

 For example, Figure~\ref{fig:orcircuit} shows an Or-circuit with $3$ logical qubits (horizontal lines $\{l_0, l_1, l_2\}$).
-The circuit has $11$ single qubit gates (boxes with names) and $6$, CNOT gates (the dot indicates the control qubit, while the $\oplus$ indicates the data qubit).
+The circuit has $11$ single-qubit gates (boxes with names) and $6$ CNOT gates (the dot indicates the control qubit, while the $\oplus$ indicates the data qubit).
 Let us suppose we want to map this circuit onto the linear 3-qubit platform as in Figure~\ref{fig:couplinggraph}.
-Regardless of physical qubit connections, single qubit gates can always be scheduled.
+Regardless of physical qubit connections, single-qubit gates can always be scheduled.
 Only the 2-qubit CNOT gates are relevant for our optimal synthesis problem.
-Thus, we first remove the single qubit gates and only consider CNOT gates for the mapping.
-Figure~\ref{fig:orcnotcircuit} shows the reduced Or-circuit with only CNOT gates.
+Thus, we first remove the single-qubit gates and only consider CNOT gates for the mapping.
+After finding the optimal mapping, the single-qubit gates will be reinserted.
+Figure~\ref{fig:orcnotcircuit} shows the CNOT gates in the Or-circuit.

 In any valid mapping, the dependencies must be respected, for example, gates $c_1$ and $c_3$ can only be mapped before and after gate $c_2$, respectively.
 In this example, the dependency graph is a total order, but note that with 4 qubits, parallel CNOT gates are possible, which can be scheduled in any order.
-One can observe that the connections of $c_1,c_2$ and $c_3$ CNOT gates form a triangle $(l_0,l_1),(l_1,l_2),(l_2,l_0)$.
+One can observe that the connections of the CNOT gates $c_1,c_2$ and $c_3$ form a triangle $(l_0,l_1),(l_1,l_2),(l_2,l_0)$.
 Since the coupling graph does not have a triangle, one cannot map our example circuit to the linear platform.
 At least two SWAP gates are needed for any valid mapping.

 Figure~\ref{fig:cnotcircuitmapped} shows such a mapped Or-circuit where $l_0, l_1, l_2$ are mapped to $p_0, p_1,p_2$ respectively.
 Intuitively, the SWAP gates slice the circuit such that the sub-circuits do not have any triangles by CNOT connections.

-Finally, single qubit gates can be inserted back respecting original DAG dependencies.
+Finally, single-qubit gates can be inserted back respecting original DAG dependencies.
 Figure~\ref{fig:orcircuitmapped} shows the final mapped circuit with optimal SWAP gates.
 Note that the number of physical qubits can be more than logical qubits.
 In such cases, one can use so-called \emph{ancillary} qubits to avoid unnecessary swaps.
 Similar to Q-Synth v1, we allow ancillary swapping i.e., a mapped physical qubit can be swapped with an empty physical qubit.